Marchioness disaster: Aftermath

 The events surrounding the sinking of Marchioness have been examined or depicted on television several times, including a documentary on Channel 4's Dispatches in December 1994, a drama-documentary in the BBC Two series Disaster in March 1999 and a 2009 documentary focusing on Jonathan Phang.
 A drama about the events surrounding the disaster was scheduled for broadcast on ITV in late 2007.
 Some of the victims' families requested that the programme should not be broadcast, although some thought it positive that it was going to be shown.
-Speaking at the Edinburgh International Television Festival that August, the former ITV Director of Drama Nick Elliot confirmed that the drama would not be shown "in its present form"; it has since been shown on French television.
+Speaking at the Edinburgh International Television Festival that August, the former ITV Director of Drama Nick Elliot confirmed that the drama would not be shown "in its present form"; it has since been released on DVD.

 In September 1989 a black granite memorial stone was uncovered in the nave of Southwark Cathedral, about 400 ft from the site of the collision.
 The stone lists the names and ages of those who died.
 Memorial services have been held at the cathedral on anniversaries of the sinking.

 Bowbelle was sold in 1992 to Sealsands Maritime, operating out of Kingstown, Saint Vincent and the Grenadines; she was renamed Billo.
 Four years later she was sold to Antonio Pereira & Filhos of Funchal, Madeira, who named the vessel Bom Rei.
 She broke in two and sank off Madeira the same year with the loss of one crew member.